hnttx/helium-tax-tools/README.md

 If your hotspot predates that, you will need to make adjustments certainly.
 Especially if you carried basis from 2019.

-To Do: support other exchange formats, improve schedule D functionality
+To Do: support other exchange formats, improve schedule D functionality, support HNT buying activity properly

 # Disclaimer
 Use at your own risk.
 I am not an accountant and take no responsibility for these tools or your taxes.